The Agentic Charity

 Why these pain points are a fit for agentic AI

 Traditional tools automate single tasks.
-Agentic AI is different because it manages whole workflows by carrying out a series of connected actions to reach a goal.
-For example, instead of only drafting an email, agentic AI can interpret grant criteria, pull and summarise data from your CRM, draft responses, document activities, and set reminders—all within one process.
+Agentic AI is different because it manages entire workflows by executing a series of connected actions to achieve a goal.
+For example, instead of drafting only an email, agentic AI can interpret grant criteria, pull and summarise data from your CRM, draft responses, document activities, and set reminders—all within a single process.
 At each regulated step, a person reviews and approves the work to ensure compliance and oversight.

 For UK charities, this matters because: